Jenelle Evans’ Replacement Jade Cline Speaks Out Ahead Of First Season On ‘Teen Mom 2’

 While Teen Mom 2 will not be Jade’s first time on MTV, her story will now be told to a wider audience.
 Some viewers may not be familiar with Jade’s story and that may be why she decided to take to social media to speak out ahead of the new season.

 She was first introduced to viewers on Teen Mom: Young and Pregnant.
 The show followed a group of girls who found themselves pregnant at a young age.
-Reportedly, the show will return for a second season in the future, but there haven’t been any details about when that may happen.
+Reportedly, the show will return for a second season in the future, but there haven’t been any details on when that may happen.

-On May 7, a spokesperson for MTV released a statement to Us Weekly explaining that they would not be following Jenelle Evans story for the new season of Teen Mom 2.
+On May 7, a spokesperson for MTV released a statement to Us Weekly explaining that they would not be following Jenelle Evans for the new season of Teen Mom 2.
 Rumors began swirling about who would replace the mom-of-three on the show.
 Kailyn Lowry revealed on her Coffee Convos podcast, which she co-hosts with Lindsie Chrisley, that Jade would be taking Jenelle’s place on the show.